Lloyd Lee

-Lloyd Seyoung Lee (born August 10, 1976) is a former American football coach and safety.
-He played college football at Dartmouth and professionally for one season with the San Diego Chargers.
+Lloyd Seyoung Lee (born August 10, 1976) is an American former professional football player and coach in the National Football League (NFL).
+He played as a safety for the San Diego Chargers.

+Lee played college football for the Dartmouth Big Green.
+He in the NFL for one season with the Chargers.
 He was later an assistant coach for the Chicago Bears for five seasons, including an appearance in Super Bowl XLI.

 College career

-After graduating from Bloomington Jefferson High School in Minnesota, Lee played safety from 1994 to 1998 at Dartmouth College.
+After graduating from Bloomington Jefferson High School in Bloomington, Minnesota, Lee played safety from 1994 to 1998 at Dartmouth College.

 Professional career

 Lee played safety for the San Diego Chargers in 1998.

 Coaching career

-Lee was a pro scout for the Tampa Bay Buccaneers before being hired by the Chicago Bears on January 23, 2004 as the defensive quality control coach.
+Lee was a pro scout for the Tampa Bay Buccaneers before being hired by the Chicago Bears on January 23, 2004, as the defensive quality control coach.
 He has held a number of positions with the Bears most recently as linebackers coach.
 Lee was the nickelbacks coach for the Bears in 2006 and 2007, before being promoted to linebackers coach on January 16, 2008.
 He was dismissed from this position in January 2009.

 In 2017, Lee was outside linebackers coach for Holy Cross.